springfall2008/batpred/README.md

   - set_soc_enable - When true the best SOC Target will be automatically programmed
   - set_soc_minutes - Sets the number of minutes before the charge window to set the SOC Target, between this time and the charge window start the SOC will be auto-updated, and thus if it's changed manually it will be overriden.
   - set_soc_notify - When true a notification is sent with the new SOC target once set

+  - set_reserve_enable - When true the reserve % will be set to the same as the SOC target % during charging windows and back to the minimum outside these windows
+  - set_reserve_notify - When true notification will be sent about reserve % changes
+  - set_reserve_min - Must be set to your minimum soc % for your system, the default is 4%.
+Do not set to zero if this is not allowed (most systems have a non-zero minimum)

   - run_every - Set the number of minutes between updates, default is 5
   - debug_enable - option to print lots of debug messages